 Certain challenges that we faced during our UI process were the different cards we had throughout some pages.
 We needed to make the cards (which represent places, collections or articles) uniform to be straightforward, but also different in order to visually separate the content depending on its type.
 Moreover, these cards have to be fitted in tablet and mobile grid which means different grid layouts.

 Because of the slight time constraints that we had, our UI designer built a sophisticated design system that includes a number of reusable components, along with creating custom ones.
 When we want to make something different as a whole modification circle (i.e: cards), it undoubtedly reduced the time and effort to change something.
-Moreover, this significantly sped up the process and made further adjustments a breeze for our developer as well.

 No spoilers, but Like Locals has had a long road map already and we can surely say it is expected to be even longer going forward.
 The awaiting new edition of the mobile application, which we have been working on for a few months now, will soon be released after the website.
-The website will be released in June and we will follow up on this case study with details of the results.